geneseframework/complexity/what-is-cognitive-complexity.md

 Like on the SonarQube©'s algorithm, I use weights which are arbitrary by nature.
 That's only when we will experimentally measure the time required to understand some code snippets that we will be able to use non-arbitrary coefficients.

-## Participate in the improvement of the knowledge !
+## Contribute to the improvement of the knowledge !

 The main idea of the *@Complexity project* is this one: we will never be able to measure exactly the cognitive complexity, but we could write an algorithm which will return every day a better approximation than the day before.